coderforlife/ms-compress/README.md

  * BUG: GCC compiled code with -ftree-vectorize (included in -O3) causes "access violation reading 0x00000000"
 * Decompression:
  * To be tested
+ * RTL does not allow the output buffer to be anything besides the exact size of the uncompressed data

 LZX
 ---